 Unravel the secrets of Cologne’s Old Town

-Central attractionsOver 70 percent of this area was destroyed during World War II, but there are still many things to see and do in the city’s fascinating historic quarters.
-The quaint, yet impressive houses beg you to walk among them and really get that old time German feeling.
-Must-see attractions include the Gothic-style Cathedral, the 16th century Town Hall and the Romanesque Groß St. Martin Church.
+Central attractionsOver 70 percent of the Old Town was destroyed during World War II, but there are still many things to see and do in the city’s fascinating historic quarters.
+The quaint yet impressive houses are quintessentially German, and beg to be explored.
+Must-see attractions include the Gothic-style cathedral, the 16th-century Town Hall and the Romanesque Groß St. Martin Church.

 Stroll through the picturesque streets and alleyways to see brightly colored buildings, or relax with a coffee in one of the cafés lining the area’s famous squares.
 Alternatively, take a tour of one of the breweries and sample a glass or two of Kölsch.
 Kölsch is a local brew, and one of the few traditional German ales.
 It’s worth the taste and can be found in abundance in the Altstadt.